 - Leave a comment

 - Carry Large Bills: Only carry large bills in your wallet and leave debit and credit cards at home.
 This will help curb your appetite to buy smaller, more unnecessary purchases such as a pack of gum.
-Not only does it feel awkward to hand a cashier a one hundred dollar bill when paying for an ice cream cone, but it also feels like you are paying a lot more for the item than if you paid using a couple of single dollar bills.
+Not only does it feel awkward to hand a cashier a lage bill when paying for an ice cream cone, but it also feels like you are paying a lot more for the item than if you paid using a couple of single dollar bills.
 Most people have a tendency to limit their spending of large bills to larger, more important purchases, so this is a great way to weed out the daily purchases that can end up breaking the budget.

 - Empty your pockets each day: At the end of the day, go through your pockets or wallet to find all of the loose change from the day’s transactions.
 This includes coins and single dollar bills.
 When you are only carrying large bills, there can be quite a few dollar bills left over at the end of the day after breaking a large bill or two.
 Place this money in a designated container that is deposited directly into a savings account every few weeks.
 Chances are, you will not notice a few dollars missing here and there, and meanwhile, the savings accumulate!

 - Always save “extra” paychecks: Many people get their paychecks every week or every other week.
 During most months, this results in a worker receiving 2-4 checks per month.
 However, some months have five weeks, and therefore an extra paycheck is earned.
 Monthly budgets are usually calculated on a four week income period, so this fifth check is considered “extra money.”
 Take advantage of these events and place the check directly into your savings account without feeling a strain on the month’s finances.